Nomad-Media/samples-js/live-channel/Readme.md

 > 📘 Note
 >
-> For more information about the API call used go to [Updates an input schedule event.](ref:updateinputscheduleevent)
+> For more information about the API call used go to [Update Input Schedule Event](https://developer.nomad-cms.com/docs/update-input-schedule-event)

 ## Remove Live Input Schedule Event from Live Channel